 Hi, I’m Verge Ascabano.

-I’m a pastor, worship songwriter, and course creator.
+I’m a pastor, worship songwriter, and productivity buff.
 I help motivated but overwhelmed Christian leaders learn how to clarify their focus so they can become more productive and fulfill their God-given purpose in life.

 BLOG